venox-digital-assets/zarp.contract/solana/README.md

 This directory now manages **Version 2** of the ZARP Solana SPL token.
 We migrated from **Version 1**, which shipped with two mandatory extensions:

-- **Default Account State**: new accounts were always initialized with a default state, disallowing manual control.
+- **Default Account State**: new accounts were always initialized with a default state, with the idea that this would help in future to mimic our 'validated' feature on EVM.
+However, it was incredibly limited in practice, and impossible to disable.
 - **Confidential Transfers**: on-chain encryption of transfer amounts for privacy, but impossible to disable.

+These two extensions severely limited the defi protocols that would accept ZARP.
+So for V2 we removed both of them.

 ### Version 2 Highlights 🚀